-- Guided by the adult, the child learns that narcissism and projecting the internal • persecutor on to others blocks their creativity and does not serve them. - The child feels that through secure attachment to the adult they can develop a • more optimal internal working model to interpret and maintain relations with others to enjoy a sense of inner calm with themselves and with others.
+- Guided by the adult self, the inner child learns that narcissism and projecting the internal persecutor on to others blocks their creativity and does not serve them. - The child feels that through secure attachment to the adult self they can develop a more optimal internal working model to interpret and maintain relations with others so as to enjoy a sense of inner calm with themselves and with others.